haraldkuske/haraldkuske.github.io/index.md

-# Harald Kuske
 ## Vita

 ![Image](https://avatars.githubusercontent.com/u/40488470?s=200)

 My name is **Harald Kuske**.

-I was born in 1958 and studied Computer Science at the Untiversität ders Saarlandes in Saarbrücken from 1978 to 1983.
+I was born in 1958 and studied Computer Science at the Untiversität des Saarlandes in Saarbrücken from 1978 to 1983.

 Since 1983 I was working for different Companies in different areas of Computer Science.

-I'm co-author of patents in telecommunication technologgy.
+I was a co-author of patents in telecommunication technologgy.

 My destiny is exceptional computer science.